alanwatsonforster/glass/src/glass/aircraftdata/MiG-21.md

 Müller states that the GP-9 was only used on the PFM, FL, and S. Removed from PF in [4e62484](https://github.com/alanwatsonforster/glass/commit/4e624841cf6d4b5e1c6cfd8189370378c6a86d6f).

+### Speed

+Ethell & Price (ch.
+1) state that the MiG-21MF was faster than the F-4J (Mach 1.15 = 880 mph) below 5,000 feet, whereas earlier versions were slower (Mach 1.05 = 800 mph).

+According to Wikipedia, Vietnam used:
+- MiG-21F-13 from 1965
+- MiG-21PFL (modified PF) from 1966
+- MiG-21PFM from 1968
+- MiG-21MF from 1970

+The TSOH ADCs have maximum speeds of 6.5 for the MiG-21F-13/PF/PFM, 8.0 for the MiG-21MF, and 8.5 for the F-4J.

+Perhaps the TSOH ADC underestimates the speed of the MF (perhaps it should be 9.0) and earlier MiGs (perhaps they should be 8.0)

 ## Operational History

 Introduced in fall of 1959 (Goebel).